Everyone loves getting presents — they’re a huge part of why the holidays are so exciting.

 If the savings mean bottles start stacking up, skipping a month is easy.

 My favorite part?
 Every bottle comes with a short video, complete with tasting notes.
-Club W is a great way to become the resident wine snob of any office or circle of friends.
+Winc is a great way to become the resident wine snob of any office or circle of friends.

 Psst — make sure she checks out this list of 10 surprisingly awesome wines under $15 that totally won’t blow her growing wine cred when she brings them to a ritzy holiday party.